 Excellent news, because as men get older sexual sensitivity dulls and satisfaction declines, so to see testosterone reverse that is a wow moment!

 Testosterone replacement therapy is fantastic!

-Testosterone treatments are very satisfying for men, treating low T, and the above symptoms/variables mentioned give you a rough idea what to expect on a three month or 6-month program.
+Testosterone treatments are very satisfying for men, treating low T, and the above symptoms/variables mentioned give you a rough idea of what to expect on a three-month or 6-month program.

 Everyone is not a clone or cookie-cutter image of each other, so naturally, there is some variation, but this gives you a loose guideline of what to expect.

 The above study only looked at a small snapshot of things that improved, there is a lot more to be gained from low T hormone replacement therapy, fill out the contact box, and we can talk to you about the other things that improve with TRT.